List of governors of Alaska

 The governor of Alaska (Iñupiaq: Alaaskam kavanaa) is the head of government of Alaska.
 The governor is the chief executive of the state and is the holder of the highest office in the executive branch of the government as well as being the commander in chief of the Alaska's state forces.

 Twelve people have served as governor of the State of Alaska over 14 distinct terms, though Alaska had over 30 civilian and military governors during its long history as a United States territory.
 Only two governors, William A. Egan and Bill Walker, were born in Alaska.
 Two people, Egan and Wally Hickel, have been elected to multiple non-consecutive terms as governor.
 Hickel is also noted for a rare third party win in American politics, having been elected to a term in 1990 representing the Alaskan Independence Party.
 The longest-serving governor of the state was Egan, who was elected three times and served nearly 12 years.
 The longest-serving territorial governor was Ernest Gruening, who served over 13 years.

 The current governor is Republican Mike Dunleavy, who took office on December 3, 2018.

 Governors before statehood

 Alaska was purchased by the United States from the Russian Empire in 1867, with formal transfer occurring on October 18, 1867, which is now celebrated as Alaska Day.
 Before then, it was known as Russian America or Russian Alaska, controlled by the governors and general managers of the Russian-American Company.

-Commanders of the Department of Alaska

-The vast region was initially designated the Department of Alaska, under the jurisdiction of the Department of War and administered by Army officers until 1877, when the Army was withdrawn from Alaska.
+The vast region was initially designated the Department of Alaska, under the jurisdiction of the Department of War until 1877, when the Army was withdrawn from Alaska.
 The Department of the Treasury then took control, with the Collector of Customs as the highest ranking federal official in the territory.
 In 1879, the Navy was given jurisdiction over the department.

 Some believe the first American administrator of Alaska was Polish immigrant Włodzimierz Krzyżanowski.
 However, the Anchorage Daily News was unable to find any conclusive information to support this claim.